'A servant queen': World pays tribute to Queen Elizabeth II - NewsBreak

 Elizabeth’s death comes amid increasingly tense relations between Britain and China.
 Xi said he was willing to work with King Charles III on promoting “healthy and stable” bilateral ties.

-“She led the country through some of our greatest and darkest moments with grace and decency and genuine caring,” John said.
+At the United Nations, the Security Council stood in silent tribute at the start of a meeting on Ukraine.
+France’s U.N. ambassador, Nicolas De Riviere, the council president, sent condolences on behalf of its 15 members.

+Elizabeth presided “over a period of historic changes both for her country and the world,” he said.
+“Her life was devoted to the service of her country.”

-AP journalists Mogomotsi Magome in Johannesburg, Robert Gillies in Toronto, Canada, and Nick Perry in Wellington, New Zealand, contributed to this report.
+AP journalists Mogomotsi Magome in Johannesburg, and Nick Perry in Wellington, New Zealand, contributed to this report.

 Follow AP stories on Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii